3strategy/Console250722Mivney/README.md

 2. I then added the soluiton to GitHub.
 3. Next I'm adding, in the UnitestsProject a reference to the console project (right clicking dependencies and adding a project reference).
 For whomever clones this solution, this step will not be required, but I'm explaining anyways for those who try to replicate the process step by step.
 Commit, Push.
 4. Getting ready for unit testing I made sure the Unitests project has all the access to the data structures and to the console project.
 Commit.
 Push.
-5. At this stage I'm prompting GPT with the following prompt I want to demo an NUnit3 test project that tests functions in a Console project T22Mivney.
+5. At this stage I'm prompting GPT with the following prompt:
+    I want to demo an NUnit3 test project that tests functions in a Console project T22Mivney.
 The test project is already in the same solution and is referencing the Console project.

     In the C# solution containing a Console project we will use an NUnit3 test project testing the following 2 functions: